 - Pounding - place the cold butter in a heavy plastic zip top bag.
 Pound the butter with a flat mallet or a rolling pin to help the softening process.

-Uses for whipped butter
+Uses for homemade whipped butter

 Whipped butter melts so nicely over a baked potato or over roasted sweet potatoes.
 Corn on the cob calls for slathers of butter and it is lovely on perfectly cooked asparagus.